top of page

 The perspectives and recommendations on this website are not made by a medical professional and should not be considered medical advice.
 Readers are encouraged to consult their physician before taking any supplements or substances.

 While we believe that psychedelic medicines must be decriminalized, psychedelic substances are still considered "Schedule I" substances in the US and continue to be subject to strong enforcement across nearly all states.
 The reader is responsible for checking their local rules and regulations and making informed decisions with all risk considerations.
-Microdose Guru does not endorse or accept liability for its readers' personal choices.
+Microdose Guru does accept liability for its readers' personal choices.
+We are a strictly educational platform.

 bottom of page